-The Children's Literature Program is designed by individual undergraduate students so each can meet their own interests and strengths.
+The Children's Literature Program is designed so that individual undergraduate students can choose courses to meet their own interests and strengths.
 It provides a useful background for many areas of professional work and study.

 The Children's Literature Certificate fulfills the A&S requirement for related areas.
 It is a planned interdisciplinary sequence of a minimum of 18 credits.
 9 of these credits come from 3 required “core” courses; the other 9 are electives (see below).
 Completion is recorded on the student's transcript and a certificate of completion is issued.

 Students pursuing the Children’s Literature Certificate will learn, first and foremost, that concepts such as childhood and adolescence are not wholly natural, unchanging categories: they have a history, which can be traced in various ways (by studying literary and visual representations of children over the centuries, for example, or by analyzing historical, anthropological, or sociological data about youth and the family).

 In the “core” courses, students will also learn about the history of children’s and young adult literature, encountering texts from a wide variety of periods, cultures, and genres.
 Students will hone their ability to perform sustained, nuanced analysis of child-related cultural artifacts such as children’s books, films, and toys.
 Finally, students will be expected to learn and apply critical and theoretical terms from literary criticism and cultural studies, demonstrating how and why such terms are relevant to the study of youth literature and culture.